-One of our city’s major historical treasures, George’s Island, benefits from being highly accessible via ferry and therefore very easy to visit.
+One of our city’s major historical treasures, George’s Island, benefits from being highly accessible via ferry from Boston and therefore very easy to visit.
 Along with Spectacle Island, Georges Island is the most tourist-friendly of the Boston Harbor Islands, with a restaurant, visitor center and facilities available as well.
 The fall is a particularly nice time for locals to visit, as the throngs of tourists clear out, and the colors of autumn foliage begin to emerge.

 Georges Island is known for its massive civil war-era military structure, Fort Warren.
 Aside from the striking landscape, the fort’s history is full of stories of war and escape on the high seas.
 Although the fort never saw battle, many confederate soldiers were imprisoned here during the Civil War.
 Perhaps most famous of these war stories is that of the Lady in Black, a ghost who allegedly still haunts the island to this day.
 I won’t recite all of these stories on this page, but you can read more about all of them here.
 Fort Warren was known for its humane treatment of war prisoners during the Civil war, and of over one thousand held here during that time, only thirteen died.
 Those names are pictured on the memorial below, and include Samuel Lanier, the subject of the story of the tale of The Lady in Black.

 I first noticed Georges Island many years ago, but from the air, not the sea: While flying into Logan Airport on approach, I noticed the strikingly large fort structure below.
 At first mistaking Fort Warren for Castle Island’s Fort Independence, I realized quickly that this place was much larger and further from the mainland.